Proce2/starship-pwsh-setup/README.md

+# PowerSheell 7+ setup for Starship  VScode Integration
 # Starship for PowerShell 7+ with VSCode Integration

 A setup for PowerShell 7+ with the [Starship prompt](https://starship.rs) that **preserves VSCode terminal features** and **fixes Copilot Prompt Symbol issues**.
-This setup maintains full VSCode terminal functionality while giving you Starship prompts when you want them.

 ## Why This Setup?